andreasthoelke/dotvim/help.md

 There is also 'cds[earch]l/t/g'

+" projectroot#guess is no longer working for .vim files. the 'cdsl maps are now using -> func!
+FindGitRootFolderOfCurrentFile() return finddir('.git/..', expand('%:p:h').';')

 leader dpr ":lcd " . projectroot#guess() . "\n"
 leader dpR ":cd " . projectroot#guess() . "\n"
 " Also consider using ":ProjectRootCD"